SihanoukVille, Cambodia

 or fried rice, grilled fish, and soup to you and me.

-Fish, Meat, Rice, Veggies, Soup, Fruits, and French Bread
+Fish, Meat, Rice, Noodles, Curry, Veggies, Soup, Fruits, and French Bread

 describes 90% of the traditional Khmer (Cambodian) fare